-Training of College Officials: The college will provide appropriate training to college officials with responsibilities under this policy, including the college Title IX coordinator/deputy coordinators, employees in the Department of Citizenship Education, investigators, hearing board members, and appeal board members.
-Such training will cover the definition of Title IX sex discrimination, sexual harassment, and sexual misconduct, the scope of the college's education program or activity, how to conduct an investigation and grievance process including hearings, and appeals and informal resolutionprocesses under this policy, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Training of College Officials: The college will provide appropriate training to college officials with responsibilities under this policy, including the college Title IX coordinator/deputy coordinators, employees in the Department of Citizenship Education, investigators, hearing board members, appeal board members.
+Such training will cover the definition of Title IX sexual harassment, the scope of the college's education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes under this policy, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 The college will ensure that hearing board members receive training on any technology to be used at a hearing and on issues of relevance of questions and evidence, including questions and evidence about the irrelevancy of complainant's sexual predisposition or prior sexual behavior.
 The college will ensure that investigators receive training on issues of relevance in order to create an investigative report that fairly summarizes relevant evidence.
 These training materials are publicly available on the college's Title IX website and will be made available for in-person review upon request made to the Title IX coordinator.
 In addition, college officials with responsibilities under this policy will receive training related to intersectionality.
-For Title IX Information pertaining to training and programing refer https://colby-sawyer.edu/inform/title-ixinformation.
+For Title IX Information pertaining to training and programing refer https://colby-sawyer.edu/inform/title-ix-information.

-Part XVI: Record Retention
+Part XV: Record Retention